serhiyeniavl/shelter-telegrambot/README.md

 ***/start_game*** - could be invoked in `WAITING_OTHERS_TO_JOIN` by chat owner only.
 If all users joined a room the start the game.
-Start the game means delete this room from database after particular amount of time (in case of error during the message delivery from bot to user) and set from all participants status `NEW_USER`
+Start the game means delete this room from database after particular amount of time (in case of error during the message delivery from bot to user) and set for all participants status `NEW_USER`

 ***/join*** - join the existing room by its number (set status `JOINING_ROOM`)